ScienceComputing/Python_Programming/Data_Structure_Algorithm/Insertion_Sort.md

     return my_list
 ```

-Let's walk through the insertion_sort algorithm using your list [4, 3, 7, 2]:
+Let's walk through the insertion_sort algorithm using the list [4, 3, 7, 2]:

 - Start with the second element (3): compare 3 with the first element 4.Since 3 is less than 4, swap them.
 Now the list looks like [3, 4, 7, 2].
 - Move to the third element (7): compare 7 with the previous element 4.
 No swap is needed because 7 is greater than 4.
 The list remains [3, 4, 7, 2].